watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

     oc get service ${ES_CLUSTER}-kb-http -n ${ES_NAMESPACE}
     ```

-* Add a enterprise ECK license
+* Add an ECK enterprise license
   When you install the default distribution of ECK, you receive a Basic license.
 If you have a valid Enterprise
   subscription or a trial license extension, you will receive a link to download a license as a JSON file.
 You can then
   add the license to your ECK installation.